 How they can help scale B2B partnerships: Profity allows brands to share offers from relevant brands with their customers.
 Once a customer purchases on a brands website, they are shown a list of offers available on other eCommerce sites.

 To partner with over 300 brands through Profity’s eCommerce network advertiser’s need to install a tracking pixel on their site.
 Brands can choose who to partner with, the only requirement is that they provide an offer or discount code other brands can promote.
 This partnership works on standard CPA terms and is an excellent way of reaching customers who have 100% purchase intention.

-Countries of operation: Switzerland, Germany, Austria, Poland and Italy (planning to launch the UK market in mid-June).
+Countries of operation: Switzerland, Germany, Austria, Poland and Italy

 Brand to brand partnerships are a great way to generate incremental revenue while enhancing your audience, reputation and overall brand strategy.
-Any successful brand to brand partnership should be planned carefully, focusing on selecting brands that have similar targets, values and demographics to your business.
+Any successful brand partnership strategy should be planned carefully, focusing on selecting brands that have similar targets, values and demographics to your business.
 If you would like to learn more about the diverse types of affiliate partners that are adding value to many brands’ affiliate programmes, download our latest guide.

 The affiliate channel is a great way for brands to drive volume and automate brand to brand partnerships as well as being able to test new strategies in the partnerships space.
 We expect more brands to incorporate brand to brand partnerships as part of their wider partner marketing strategies in the near future.

 If you’re looking to diversify your affiliate programme or reach new customers, get in touch with our team today to see how our partner development team can help.